V0ldek/MIMUW-IPF-Assignments/README.md

 There were two weeks for the completion of each task.

-Solutions in this repository are correct, with correct meaning they passed all the official and unofficial tests, and were graded for maximum points.
+Solutions in this repository are "correct", with correct meaning they passed all the official and unofficial tests, and were graded for maximum points.

 Each problem folder contains: